edge1s/frontend-news/README.md

 ## 2016

+### October

+- We have a new rising star: [yarn](https://github.com/yarnpkg/yarn) - fast, reliable, and secure package manager for JavaScript.

 ### September

 - The [State of JS 2016](http://stateofjs.com/) survey results are in.
 Over 9000 (...;)) developers reported on which technologies they know and don't know, and which of those they are satisfied with or interested in.
 The results might surprise you...